 Quality Ad Copy

-You want to create an ad that people click on because they want to know more about you before picking up the phone and calling or submitting a request through a Contact Us form.
+It's important to create an ad that people will actually click on.
+Potential clients want to understand more about you and your services before they're willing to pick up the phone or fill out a contact form online.

 And you want it to link to a page on your website that closely matches their search query.
 If you send them to a generic page, like the homepage, they are unlikely to convert — and you are likely to waste a lot of money.